QizhiPei/SSM-DTA/README.md

 python preprocess/add_space.py $DATADIR/train.pro --workers 40 \
   --output-fn $DATADIR/train.pro.addspace

-# You should also canonicalize and tokenize the valid set in the same way.
+# You should also process the valid set and test set in the same way.

 # Binarize the data
 fairseq-preprocess \